popkova-a/ADA-data-story-2021/Introduction.md

 # Introduction
 ## Abstract:
-Influence has long been studied in the fields of sociology, communication, and political science.
-Traditional communication theory states that a minority, called influentials, excels in persuading others.
-Generally, more quotations of a person indicate more impact of this speaker or at least his/her higher exposure to the public.

-In this project, our intention is to reveal the unobvious relationships between the most authoritative speakers by creating a directed graph with weighted edges based on how much other people talk about a particular person according to Quotebank, a corpus of quotations attributed to the speakers who uttered them, extracted from news articles of 2015-2020.
+The world is small, especially for famous public figures.
+Do you want to know how two seemingly unrelated people in different fields could be connected to each other?
+Who talks about others most and who is talked among others most?
+The aim of our project is to reveal these unobvious relationships between the most authoritative speakers by creating a directed graph with weighted edges based on how much other people talk about a particular person according to Quotebank, a corpus of quotations attributed to the speakers who uttered them, extracted from news articles of 2015-2020.
 The graph will represent an “influence network” of Quotebank speakers.
-The world is small (recall “six degrees of separation”), especially for famous public figures, so we are also interested in how two seemingly unrelated people in different fields could be connected to each other.

 ## Research Questions:
 * **Who are the most authoritative people that other speakers talk about?**